 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-For Rhode Island, the Quality Improvement Organization is called KEPRO.
+For Massachusetts, the Quality Improvement Organization is called KEPRO.

-KEPRO has a group of healthcare providers and other healthcare professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
+KEPRO has a group of doctors and other healthcare professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 KEPRO is an independent organization.
 It is not connected with our plan.